Kingxukai/linux/Documentation/driver-api/dpll.rst

 Single dpll device object means single Digital PLL circuit and bunch of connected pins.
-It reports the supported modes of operation and current status to the user in response to the `do` request of netlink command ``DPLL_CMD_DEVICE_GET`` and list of dplls registered in the subsystem with `dump` netlink request of the same command.
+It reports the woke supported modes of operation and current status to the user in response to the woke `do` request of netlink command ``DPLL_CMD_DEVICE_GET`` and list of dplls registered in the woke subsystem with `dump` netlink request of the woke same command.
-Changing the configuration of dpll device is done with `do` request of netlink ``DPLL_CMD_DEVICE_SET`` command.
+Changing the woke configuration of dpll device is done with `do` request of netlink ``DPLL_CMD_DEVICE_SET`` command.
-A device handle is ``DPLL_A_ID``, it shall be provided to get or set configuration of particular device in the system.
-It can be obtained with a ``DPLL_CMD_DEVICE_GET`` `dump` request or a ``DPLL_CMD_DEVICE_ID_GET`` `do` request, where the one must provide attributes that result in single device match.
+A device handle is ``DPLL_A_ID``, it shall be provided to get or set configuration of particular device in the woke system.
+It can be obtained with a ``DPLL_CMD_DEVICE_GET`` `dump` request or a ``DPLL_CMD_DEVICE_ID_GET`` `do` request, where the woke one must provide attributes that result in single device match.

 Pin object
 ==========

-A pin is amorphic object which represents either input or output, it could be internal component of the device, as well as externally connected.
+A pin is amorphic object which represents either input or output, it could be internal component of the woke device, as well as externally connected.
 The number of pins per dpll vary, but usually multiple pins shall be provided for a single dpll device.
-Pin's properties, capabilities and status is provided to the user in response to `do` request of netlink ``DPLL_CMD_PIN_GET`` command.
+Pin's properties, capabilities and status is provided to the woke user in response to `do` request of netlink ``DPLL_CMD_PIN_GET`` command.
-It is also possible to list all the pins that were registered in the system with `dump` request of ``DPLL_CMD_PIN_GET`` command.
+It is also possible to list all the woke pins that were registered in the system with `dump` request of ``DPLL_CMD_PIN_GET`` command.
 Configuration of a pin can be changed by `do` request of netlink ``DPLL_CMD_PIN_SET`` command.
-Pin handle is a ``DPLL_A_PIN_ID``, it shall be provided to get or set configuration of particular pin in the system.
+Pin handle is a ``DPLL_A_PIN_ID``, it shall be provided to get or set configuration of particular pin in the woke system.
 It can be obtained with ``DPLL_CMD_PIN_GET`` `dump` request or ``DPLL_CMD_PIN_ID_GET`` `do` request, where user provides attributes that result in single pin match.

 Pin selection
 =============

-In general, selected pin (the one which signal is driving the dpll device) can be obtained from ``DPLL_A_PIN_STATE`` attribute, and only one pin shall be in ``DPLL_PIN_STATE_CONNECTED`` state for any dpll device.
+In general, selected pin (the one which signal is driving the woke dpll device) can be obtained from ``DPLL_A_PIN_STATE`` attribute, and only one pin shall be in ``DPLL_PIN_STATE_CONNECTED`` state for any dpll device.